epn-ml/europlanet-ml-book/docs/_sources/Part_2/Chapter_3_EarthBoundaries/Introduction.md

 ## Dataset

 We will use a unique dataset of bow shock crossings encountered by the Cluster spacecraft over its 20 years of operation in the project.
 The training dataset includes 1941 bow shock crossings identified by visual inspection in magnetic field measurements from Cluster 2 between 2001 and 2013.
-The collection of shock crossing is a basis of a publication [Kruparova et al., 2019] where the authors present an analysis of various shock parameters calculated from the data.
+The collection of shock crossing is a basis of a publication {cite:p}`kruparova2019` where the authors present an analysis of various shock parameters calculated from the data.

 In the dataset for the machine learning project, we use the magnetic field data from the FGM instrument and electric field spectrograms from the WHISPER instrument, and ion energy spectrograms and plasma moments from the CIS instrument.
 A combination of the multiple datasets, both in image and time-series form, shall allow for unambiguous identification.
 An example of the above data from a shock crossing is shown in {numref}`shockExample`.